3thix-integration/login-widget/README.md

 ### Login

-To perform a login you first of all will call the ``/entity/user/auth/pin`` endpoint, and after that send the pin, email and password to this endpoint:
+To perform a login you first of all will call the ``/entity/user/auth`` endpoint, and after that send the pin, email and password to this endpoint:
 ```
-[POST] /entity/user/auth
+[POST] /entity/user/auth/pin
 {
   pin:string,
   email:string,
-  password:string,
 }
 ```